sreckojovancevic/Project-Genesis/README.md

 ---

 ## 4. The Rolling Key Logic (RKDF)
-To prevent "Reputation Hijacking," SAIP uses a sequence-based rolling key.
-Even if a malicious actor captures a packet, the key for the *next* request will be different.
+To prevent "Reputation Hijacking" by malicious groups trying to discredit a legitimate tool, SAIP uses a sequence-based rolling key.

 **The Formula:**
 $$RollingKey_{n+1} = HMAC\_SHA256(MasterKey, InstanceID + Sequence_{n})$$